Life in the Village

 Despite the beauty and calmness in Madale, extreme poverty exists all around, many children cannot afford to go to school, and other human rights issues cause serious cutting issues.
 While local orphanages are places of happiness and excitement, much sadness and help are also needed.
-Crucial topics such as climate change, disaster management, HIV, and sexual health, among other things, are scarcely known amongst the local population, and much education is needed to improve awareness.
+Crucial topics such as climate change, disaster management, HIV, and sexual health, among others, are scarcely known amongst the local population, and much education is needed to improve awareness.
 Sustainability, waste management, and environmental responsibility are also not widely known, so we endeavour to provide solutions for local people.
-Art in Tanzania plays a vital role in Madale village and works daily to support the community we are part.
+Art in Tanzania plays a vital role in Madale village and works daily to support the community we are a part of.
+Contact us for more information.